FREQUENTLY ASKED QUESTIONS

 Who is organizing the Global Climate Action Summit?

 The Summit is a collaboration among several groups and individuals, representing the global spectrum of non-state actors.
 The co-chairs are Governor Edmund G. Brown Jr., Michael Bloomberg, Patricia Espinosa, and Anand Mahindra—who each will help connect the event with their respective organizations.
 The Advisory Committee and its members will provide strategic guidance and input for the Summit, will engage the constituencies they represent for the Summit, and will help lead working groups to develop new outcomes for the Summit.

-The California Governor’s Office is helping lead the planning, organization and execution of the Summit.
-Mission 2020, convened by the former UNFCCC Executive Secretary Christiana Figueres, will work with the Governor’s Office to connect with experts and organizations to spur new and necessary commitments on climate leadership.
+Mission 2020, convened by the former UNFCCC Executive Secretary Christiana Figueres, is working with the Governor’s Office to connect with experts and organizations to spur new and necessary commitments on climate leadership.
 The United Nations Foundation provides strategic, fundraising and communications support for the Summit.

 Who will participate in the Global Climate Action Summit?

 Leaders from across sectors and around the world will be invited to participate in the Summit in person or via remote connection including: states, and local governments; businesses and investors; civil society, members of the faith community and other influencers; national governments and tribes; and individuals committed to climate action.